ymd-h/exodide/README.md

 WARNING: This project is still under development, and doesn't work yet.

-[Pyodide](https://pyodide.org/en/stable/index.html) is a WebAssembly variant of [CPython](https://www.python.org/).  we can run Python code inside web browser.
+[Pyodide](https://pyodide.org/en/stable/index.html) is a WebAssembly variant of [CPython](https://www.python.org/).
+By using it, we can run Python code inside web browser.

 Although we can run most of pure-Python packages on Pyodide, however, C/C++-extension packages is limited to